-Everyone taking this course must register for the 2020 BEST/VTmtss Summer Institute.
-The BEST/MTSS Summer Institute will have teams of educators sharing and learning strategies for improving positive strategies and supports for students in their classrooms, schools, and communities.
-In particular, this course will expose students to the components necessary to implement a successful multi-tiered system of supports framework within their selected academic or social context area.
-Students will focus on developing and understanding the data, systems, and practices needed to maintain and sustain their research projects and action plans.
-Coursework and assignments start at the Summer Institute and continue through the summer of 2020.
+Everyone taking this course must register for the 2024 BEST/VTmtss Summer Institute.
+The BEST/VTmtss Summer Institute will have teams of educators sharing and learning strategies for improving positive supports for students in their classrooms, schools, and communities.
+This course will expose students to the components necessary to implement a successful multi-tiered system of supports framework with a focus on social, emotional, behavioral learning, and well-being.
+Students develop an understanding the data, systems, and practices needed to maintain and sustain their research projects and action plans.
+Coursework and assignments start at the Summer Institute and continue through the summer of 2024.

-Goals:

-Students will:
+Goals: Students will...

-- 1. Register and attend the BEST/VTmtss Summer Institute in June. - 2.
-Meet with your school team each day to develop school action plan. - 3.
+- 1. Register for and attend the BEST/VTmtss Summer Institute in June (in person). - 2.
+Meet with your school team each day to develop a school action plan. - 3.
 Attend all related Institute activities. - 4.
 Write a personal reflection on the Strand you attended. - 5.
 Choose a topic for research and action planning. - 6.
-Read and review a book(s) of your choice related to your Research Topic and/or Institute Strand. - 7.
+Read and review a book(s) of your choice, related to your ResearchTopic and/or Institute Strand. - 7.
 Conduct research that will inform an action plan. - 8.
-Share research findings with peers using Blackboard. - 9.
-Present final research findings via webinar and write Action Plan for implementation back at your school.
+Share research findings with peers using Brightspace. - Present final research findings via webinar and write an Action Plan for implementation back at your school.

-Learning Outcomes:
+Learning Outcomes: Students will...

-Students will:

-- 1. Gain knowledge about using positive methods for meeting the needs of students with or at risk of emotional and behavioral challenges. - 2.
-Gain knowledge of the multi-tiered system of supports framework and apply this knowledge to individual research projects.

-- 3. Develop and improve competencies working with youth with or at risk of emotional and behavioral challenges and all students. - 4.
-Gain knowledge and skills specific to their research topic of choice. - 5.
-Apply knowledge and skills outlined in Action Plan during the 2020-2021 school year.
+- Gain knowledge about using positive methods for meeting the needs of students with or at risk of emotional and behavioral challenges. - Gain knowledge of the multi-tiered system of supports framework and apply this knowledge to individual research projects. - Develop and improve competencies working with all students, including those youth with or at risk of emotional and behavioral challenges. - Gain knowledge and skills specific to their research topic of choice. - Apply knowledge and skills outlined in the Action Plan during the 2024-2025 school year.